 For the enchiladas:

-To make the filling, in a large skillet, heat up the oil on medium-low heat.
+- To make the filling, in a large skillet, heat up the oil on medium-low heat.
 Add the onions and cook until translucent, about 10 minutes.
 Add the garlic and jalapeños and cook for a minute.
 Add the diced zucchini and yellow squash, cilantro, cumin and sauté for 10 minutes.
-Add salt, cayenne and black pepper to taste.
+Add salt, black pepper, and cayenne to taste.

-Preheat the oven to 350.
-Grease a 9x13 baking dish.
+- Preheat the oven to 350.
+Grease a 9×13 baking dish.
 Wrap the tortillas in foil and place in the oven for 5 minutes while the oven is preheating.